bvi1994/marko-giphy-keyboard/tutorial.md

 </else-if>
 ```

 [This is what your code base should look like now](https://github.com/bvi1994/marko-keyboard-example/tree/51ae20810b4c520345ef4d5c1050c2130b23485b/src).
-As an excerise, take a few minutes to figure out what the above submit does and how it fits to the code base.
+As an excerise, take a few minutes to figure out what the above does and how it fits to the code base.

 We have successfully implemented live search for our keyboard, which is one of the main functions for this application!
 Give yourself a pat on the back!

-#### Implementing the Back and Forward Functionally
+#### Implementing the Back and Forward Scrolling Functionally

 Now that learned and have an example of how to subscribe and emit custom events, lets get those back and forward buttons working!